Skip to content

 5. Topology Engineering and Declaration: Create a declarative YAML configuration file designed to deploy a third cluster named ha-dojo.
 This cluster must artificially simulate a highly available control plane architecture by provisioning exactly three control-plane nodes and zero worker nodes.

 6. Simulated Catastrophic Failure: Delete all currently running clusters to reclaim resources.
 Create a fresh cluster named broken-dojo.
 Locate the underlying Docker container running the control plane daemon.
-Utilize a raw Docker command to forcibly terminate (kill) the container without graceful shutdown.
-Immediately observe and document how kubectl behaves when the control plane is suddenly annihilated.
+Utilize a raw Docker command to forcibly terminate the container without graceful shutdown.
+Immediately observe and document how kubectl behaves when the control plane is suddenly unreachable.

 Solution for Task 1: Baseline Cluster Initialization